github/github-ospo/README.md

 # github-ospo

-Helping open source program offices get started
+Helping open source program offices (OSPOs) get started

 The purpose of this repo is to enable new OSPOs to be successful on GitHub.
 On behalf of the GitHub OSPO we are sharing our policies, tools, and best practices to guide you through the first 6-12 months of your organization's open source journey.
 There are also other OSPO guides and resources available through [TODO](https://todogroup.org/) & [OSPO Alliance](https://ospo.zone/) as well as [opensource.guide](https://opensource.guide/).
 This repo will focus on GitHub related tools and content.